 In an emergency always contact 999

 All local Citizens Advice offices across Merseyside act as Third Party Reporting centres, to help you report any incidents of hate or abuse.
-There are more than 70 reporting centres in Merseyside, click here for the full list.

 Further News and Information

 Merseyside Victim Care Re-launch; Anthony Walker Foundation, Citizens Advice Liverpool, DAISY UK

 What are hate incidents and hate crimes?

 Hate incidents and hate crimes are acts of violence or hostility directed at people because of who they are or who someone thinks they are.
 For example, you may have been verbally abused by someone in the street because you’re disabled or someone thought you were gay.